SouthwestRoboticsProgramming/2022_Season_Projects/README.md

 A set of libraries that make working with coprocessors easier.
 Allows starting, stopping, and deploying tasks to coprocessors.
 See the readme in TaskManager for more details.

+### Vision Processing
+Uses OpenCV to manipulate webcam inputs.
+So far this has been implemented to detect balls.